Frequently Asked Questions

 1. What technological requirements do I need to access and work in the Annual Report System?

-- The technical requirements for the system can be viewed here.
+- View the technical requirements for the system here.

 2. Who can view my Annual Report?

-The Provost, if you submit a report for an academic department.
+- The Provost, if you submit a report for an academic department, and your divisional Vice President if you submit a report for an administrative department.

-Data within the personnel requests and budget requests section are access by the Finance Office.
+- Data within the personnel requests and budget & technology requests sections are accessed by the Finance Office.

 3. Who can modify my report?